Josh Nicholson: Biography

+Nicholson has the nickname ‘Shark Bait’ after playing a shark attack victim in a movie.

+Wheelchair rugby

-In 2014, he was a member of Queensland junior wheelchair basketball team, the Rolling Thunder that won the Junior National Wheelchair Basketball Championships (Kevin Coombes Cup).
+In 2014, he was a member of Queensland junior wheelchair basketball team, the Rolling Thunder that won the Junior National Wheelchair Basketball Championships (Kevin Coombs Cup).
 He is classified as 2.0 wheelchair rugby player.
 He made his international debut for the Australian wheelchair rugby team, the Steelers.

 At the 2018 IWRF World Championship in Sydney, Australia, he was a member of the Australian team that won the silver medal after being defeated by Japan 61–62 in the gold medal game.